kimoppalfens/kimoppalfens.github.io/_posts/2016-07-27-Protecting the Network Access Account using Configuration Items Quest – Part1.md

 In that blogpost, he suggests some options to control the usage of the network access account, and refers to a technet article on how to secure the NAA.

 The technet article  briefly states the following Grant this account the minimum appropriate permissions on the content that the client requires to access the software.

-"_The account must have the **Access this computer from the network** right on the distribution point or other server that holds the package content."  _
+> The account must have the **Access this computer from the network** right on the distribution point or other server that holds the package content."

-_"Do not grant this account interactive logon rights" _
+> Do not grant this account interactive logon rights"

-_"Do not grant this account the right to join computers to the domain.
-If you must join computers to the domain during a task sequence, use the Task Sequence Editor Domain Joining Account." _
+> Do not grant this account the right to join computers to the domain.
+If you must join computers to the domain during a task sequence, use the Task Sequence Editor Domain Joining Account."